-Cathode "0" is next to the tiny "o" printed on the board next to the connector.
+Cathode "0" is next to the tiny "o" printed on the board next to the connector, which indicates pin 1 of the connector.

 Side note: There are some tricks in the software to make the wiring and the PCB easy and logical.
 We use a translation table in the software, and cross some of the standard channels to make the PCB more logical.
 You can also see this on the "digit control" section of the schematic.
 This means that we are not using the 74141 "0" output to drive digit "0", but instead we are using digit "2" of the 74141 to drive digit "0".